blakeblackshear/frigate/docs/docs/configuration/index.md

     # to be replaced by a newer image. (default: shown below)
     best_image_timeout: 60

-    # Optional: URL to visit the camera directly from system page (default: shown below)
+    # Optional: URL to visit the camera web UI directly from the system page.
+Might not be available on every camera.
-    visit_url: ""
+    webui_url: ""

     # Optional: zones for this camera
     zones: